Home » Training » Systems Engineering Training Courses » Interface Engineering & Management

 Let's Talk

-Avoid the most commonly occurring class of problems experienced in system integration - interface problems.
+Avoid the most commonly occurring class of problems experienced in systems of all kinds – interface problems.
 Every interface is an opportunity to lose information, time, control and/or money through error or contention between stakeholders at each end.
-Many issues surrounding interface engineering and management are relatively unexplored in the engineering literature - hence the high value for this course.
+Many issues surrounding interface engineering and management are relatively unexplored in the engineering literature – hence the high value for this course.

-The groundbreaking course, over two days or four half-days, is simple enough to give anyone with good common sense and a modicum of technical knowledge and engineering practice a clear understanding of how to approach the definition and management of interfaces.
+The groundbreaking course, over two days or four half-days, is simple enough to give anyone with basic common sense and a modest technical knowledge and some engineering experience a clear understanding of how to approach the definition and management of interfaces.
 Specifically, this course is aimed at the engineer or technical manager who wants to apply best practice techniques to avoid delays, rework and other detrimental consequences of getting interfaces wrong.
 Whilst focussed on human-engineered physical systems, the course has relevance to interfaces to software and humans.

 Eight best practices are fully explained and illustrated to give participants the opportunity to apply the new knowledge.
 These practices are exploited by leading enterprises, often without formal documentation of the practice, to give a competitive advantage.